SAFETY & HEALTH

-Off campus privileges are extended to seniors only and apply for free periods and during lunch.
+Off campus privileges are extended to seniors and juniors

-During school hours or when involved in school related events, you are only to eat in kosher restaurants and buy kosher food/drinks (certified) from Starbucks, 7-11s and convenience stores in general.
+During school hours or when involved in school related events, students are only to eat in kosher restaurants and buy kosher food/drinks (certified) from Starbucks, 7-11s, and convenience stores in general.

 Photography & Videoing of Students